Mugen (game engine): Gameplay

 The engine uses four directional keys along with seven buttons for gameplay (A, B, C, X, Y, Z and Start), in order to accommodate six-button fighters which use three punches, three kicks and a start button which is often a taunt.
-However, characters do not necessarily use all seven buttons, nor need to follow a traditional six- or four-button format.
+However, characters do not necessarily use all seven buttons, nor need to follow a traditional six or four-button format.
 At most, two players can control characters, with others being controlled by the engine's AI (including Watch Mode, a demo mode where the computer controls all characters).
 AIs can be brutal, strong or even weak.
-The default AI for the engine however, can walk around, jump around, rarely attack and guard the player's attacks when the AI Level is set to Hard.
+The default AI for the engine however, can walk around and jump, and rarely attacks or guards the player's attacks when the AI Level is set to Hard.
 In addition, several gameplay modes are available via the main menu.

 The first gameplay mode is the Arcade mode, where a player controlled character encounters CPU controlled characters in a random or set order which can be entirely customized.
 There are also three different kinds of Team modes: Single, Simul, and Turns.
-A fourth mode, Tag, is listed in the EXE along with two related script controllers, but was never used.
+A fourth mode, Tag, is listed in the .exe along with two related script controllers, but was never used.
 In Team mode, either side can use any of the team modes.
 Single is identical to not having a team, Simul gives that side a computer-controlled partner who fights simultaneously, and Turns uses a different character for each round of play, varying through a set number (usually from 2 to 4) of different characters in a row.
 If set, the characters' starting life will be adjusted according to the number of players on each side.
 If one side has two characters and the other has only one in one of the Team modes, the two characters that are on the same side will each have half their respective normal maximum life values.
-Pre-Win M.U.G.E.N versions of the engine could have this feature adjusted or disabled via the options screen or the config file, but due to the nature of the hack, the option has not yet been reactivated.
+Early versions of the engine could have this feature adjusted or disabled via the options screen or the config file.
 Team Co-op is similar to Simul, except that both human players fight on the same side and at the same time.

 In Survival mode, there is an endless stream of opponents, fighting either one by one or two in a Simul match.
 The objective is to beat as many opponents as possible, with the game ending when the player's character or team is defeated, depending on the number of combatants that the player encounters in that custom version of the game.
 The player can choose to play alone or in Simul or Turns mode, though Single Player mode gives the highest life and life recovered at the end of each round won.
 Survival mode was the last addition done to the engine.
 As such, it is not present in any of the DOS versions of M.U.G.E.N.